jsilgado/mecalux/README.md

 ## :computer: Building and running Mecalux locally

+Building and running Mecalux in your local dev environment is very easy.
+Be sure you have Git, Node.js, Docker and Maven installed, then follow the directions below.

 ### postgres
 ```bash
 docker run --name postgres -it -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres:16.0